Rodent Health Screening

 - Identification by ear tag, ear punch or microchip

-- Sample collection (tails, ear punch, buccal swab, blood)
+- Sample collection (tails, ear punc, buccal swab, blood)

 - Genotyping service (sample collection and outsourced genotyping by qPCR)